 Foreigners flooded the shores, with the people of Lesvos island helping out in every way they could – providing blankets, shelter and food, plus assistance with registering these people at the administration centers.

 Thankfully, things have turned around this year, and more flights are returning to Lesvos Island!
 During our stay, which was in the shoulder-season of June, we saw lots of happy tourists exploring the villages, and dining on freshly caught seafood at little tavernas.

 If you’re planning a trip to Greece, consider the islands in the Aegean.
 Not only are they unique and absolutely stunning, but the wonderful people who live here are more than deserving of your tourism dollars.

 Lesvos Greece was the last stop on our month-long trip through this country, and although we were excited to explore the island, it was bittersweet as we knew our journey through this diverse area was coming to an end.

 We arrived in the colourful capital city of Mytilene after an easy ferry-boat journey from Chios.
 Numerous cafes, shops and restaurants spilled out onto the cobbled side streets, while surrounding the harbour were beautiful mansions, churches, museums and more – all in the lovely neoclassical style.

 Towering above the city was the Castle of Mytilene, which covers 60 acres and is one of the largest in all of the Mediterranean!
 We had just stepped foot on Lesvos Island and were already in awe of the architecture.

-As with all of the islands we’ve visited in Greece, we had a rental car to explore Lesvos Island.
+As with all of the islands we’ve visited during our Greece travels, we had a rental car to explore Lesvos Island.
 An hour’s drive from the port brought us to the top of a hill with expansive views over the village of Petra, the islands offshore and further out to the Aegean Sea.
 We also spotted a strange rocky mound jutting out of the ground in the middle of the village.

 After a windy, hairpin turn descent, we reached Petra and soon realized that atop that odd rock sat the church of Glykfylousa Panagia, from 1747.
 We were absolutely blown away by this scenic monument!